-Figure 2 – A comparison of traditional and software supply chains.
+Figure 2 – A comparison of software and traditional supply chains.

 Important Implications for Securing Software Supply Chains

 Accurately understanding what goes into a software supply chain becomes increasingly important when it comes time to secure it.
-If your definition of a software supply chain is narrowly scoped around one or two of these pieces (for example, dependencies), it becomes difficult to implement security controls that can adequately protect the entire software supply chain from being breached.
+If your definition is narrowly scoped around one or two of these pieces (for example, dependencies), it becomes difficult to implement security controls that can adequately protect the entire supply chain from being breached.

-There are different types of tools that are useful for securing different parts of the software supply chain.
+There are different types of tools that are useful software supply chain security.
 Static application security testing (SAST) helps find security vulnerabilities in custom code.
 SCA helps find and remediate vulnerabilities in third-party dependencies.
 Both of these are useful tools and part of a well-rounded security program, but they do nothing to address the myriad of attack vectors present in DevOps tools and infrastructure, or prevent attackers from targeting the developers using those tools.
 In fact, most organizations are over-provisioned in tools that help provide “security IN the pipeline” like SAST and SCA, but have little to nothing that enables “security OF the pipeline,” or making sure that the tools themselves (and users of those tools) aren’t exploited as an attack vector.
 This is exactly what we saw with SolarWinds where their systems were breached by way of TeamCity, their CI/CD system.

 Figure 3 – Various cyber security tool categories aligned with the part of the software supply chain they protect.

-Building a security program that is capable of effectively defending its software supply chain starts with an accurate definition of what that software supply chain includes.
+Building security practices that are capable of effectively defending software supply chain threats starts with an accurate definition of what that includes.
 It’s important not to be myopic regarding your software development program.
-Widening one’s definition of a software supply chain can help organizations expose potential gaps in their defenses around their DevOps Tools and users, and prevent them from being exploited as part of an attack.
+Widening one’s definition can help organizations expose potential gaps in their defenses around their DevOps Tools and users, and prevent them from being exploited as part of an attack.